 If you're on a tight budget, try the Anker Soundcore Life Q20 Wireless.
 This manufacturer dominates the low- to mid-range over-ear market, especially for ANC.
 These headphones are no exception, delivering a good overall noise isolation performance for a relatively low price.
 Although they're weaker than their successors when tackling the rumble of bus and plane engines, they do a better job cutting down office chit-chat and the hum of A/C fans.
 They don't have ANC presets, but they support ANC while wired, which is handy if you want to watch in-flight entertainment.

-To see other affordable picks, check out our noise cancelling headphones under $100 article.
+Check out our noise cancelling headphones under $100 article for other affordable picks.

 We checked that all our picks are in stock and accurate but made only minor edits to the text for clarity and style.